usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 12a %}
 {% asset design-standards/fig_12a_flared_sides.gif alt="" %}
 {% figcaption %}
-<strong>Flared Sides.</strong> The maximum slope of the flared sides shall be 1:10.
-If the landing depth at the top of a curb ramp is less than 48 inches (1220 mm), then the slope of the flared side shall not be steeper than 1:12.
+<p><strong>Flared Sides.</strong> The maximum slope of the flared sides shall be 1:10.
+If the landing depth at the top of a curb ramp is less than 48 inches (1220 mm), then the slope of the flared side shall not be steeper than 1:12.</p>
 {% endfigcaption %}
 {% endfigure %}